justinwilaby/sax-wasm/README.md

   - `line`: The line number where the entity begins.
   - `character`: The column or "character" number where the entity begins.

-The position data 100% works with `xml.substring(start, end)` or `xml.slice(start, end)` and takes into account 2-4 byte graphemes such as emojis, cyrillic or utf-16 encoded documents.
+The position data 100% works with `xml.substring(start, end)` or `xml.slice(start, end)` and takes into account 2–4 byte graphemes such as emojis, Cyrillic, or UTF‑16 encoded documents.

-### Byte Offset Ranges
+### Byte offset ranges

 In addition to line and character positions, `sax-wasm` now provides byte offset ranges for all entities.
 This allows for precise byte-level access to the original data: